PriyankaGulhane16/Credit_Card_Financial_Dashboard/README.md

 Revenue increased by 28.8% compared to the previous week

+Total Transaction Amount increased by 35%

-Total Transaction Amt & Count increased by 35% & 3.4%
+Total Transaction Count increased by 3.4%

 Customer Count increased by 12.8%